What does YTD Mean on a Pay Stub?

 Total amount your have received for that given year after taxes and deductions are removed.

-It’s important to note that YTD Gross doesn't include things such as expenses and bonuses unless they are reported by the company as part of your earnings.
+It’s important to note that YTD Gross doesn't include things such as bonuses unless they are reported by the company as part of your earnings.
 On the other hand, YTD Net Pay. does include those items in addition to what Gross Year-to-Date includes.

 These are specific components of your deduction which result in your net pay.
 IT can include pension or 401k, your medicare and other benefits a company confers on an employee.